 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of UW Platteville undergrads use financial aid to finance their education.
-In 2021, 5,218 of the 7,449 undergrads enrolled received financial aid.
-UW Platteville meets 59 percent of the demonstrated financial need for undergraduates.
+In 2022, 3,732 of the 6,892 undergrads enrolled received financial aid.
+UW Platteville meets 59% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $5,386 a year.
-Around 68 percent of UW Platteville undergrads take out student loans to cover any remaining costs.
+Around 68% of UW Platteville undergrads take out student loans to cover any remaining costs.
 UW Platteville graduates who have student loans graduate with an average of $29,707 of student loan debt.

 The average debt for each loan type varies.